-March 15, 2021, marks 10 years since the start of the Syrian crisis; 10 years that families have had to live surrounded by violence; that Syrians have had to become refugees; that children have been denied their childhoods; that mothers have had to bury their husbands; that any sense of safety has been completely disrupted.
+March 15, 2022 marked 11 years since the start of the Syrian crisis; 11 years that families have had to live surrounded by violence; that Syrians have had to become refugees; that children have been denied their childhoods; that mothers have had to bury their husbands; that any sense of safety has been completely disrupted.

 We must remember Syria on March 15 and every day of the year.
 We must commit to helping as many Syrians as we can, and doing everything in our power to let them know they have not been forgotten.